 Reddit is the front page of the internet, where everything surfaces.
 That funny video that’s doing the rounds on Twitter?
 It was probably on Reddit 48 hours ago.

 That’s probably not a hugely helpful description, but it helps explain some of the appeal.
-It’s one of the biggest communities on the internet, but it’s not like a normal social media site because content – links and text posts – are constantly voted upon by the community.
-The good stuff rises to the front page, the bad stuff gets ignored.
+It’s one of the biggest communities on the internet, but it’s not like a normal social media site because the content – links and text posts – are constantly voted upon by the community.
+The good stuff rises to the front page; the bad stuff gets ignored.

-Enjoying Reddit casually
+Enjoying Reddit Casually

 With that in mind, it’s quite possible to enjoy Reddit passively.
 If you’re not logged in, or you haven’t tinkered with the settings, visiting Reddit.com will present you with the most popular, upvoted content on the site.
 This tends to be limited to certain popular subreddits, which everyone is subscribed to automatically.
 The includes the likes of /r/movies, /r/ShowerThoughts, /r/Jokes, etc.

 Not all of these will be of interest, of course, but plenty will.
 Basically, if you can think of a topic, there will be a subreddit for it, no matter how obscure.
 Finding them is the tricky bit.
-Searching for your interests is one way to do it, using the handy search bar at the top of the site, but it’s actually not a bad idea just to scroll backwards through the most popular subreddits, hitting the subscribe button on any which sounds appealing – unsubscribing is just as easy should you find it’s not to your tastes.
+Searching for your interests is one way to do it, using the handy search bar at the top of the site, but it’s actually not a bad idea just to scroll backward through the most popular subreddits, hitting the subscribe button on any which sounds appealing – unsubscribing is just as easy should you find it’s not to your tastes.

-Reddit: Upvoting and downvoting
+Reddit: Upvoting and Downvoting

 Next to every article is an up arrow and a down arrow.
 If an article gets enough upvotes – usually around the thousands mark – a piece will hit the front page, even if it’s not in the default subscription list.
-Naturally though, pieces stand a far better chance of reaching the front page if they are in the default list, as there are more people to vote for them.
+Naturally, though, pieces stand a far better chance of reaching the front page if they are in the default list, as there are more people to vote for them.

-Each downvote takes away an upvote, so it’s a good, old fashioned popularity contest.
+Each downvote takes away an upvote, so it’s a good, old-fashioned popularity contest.
 The same goes for comments on articles.
 Upvoted comments will be displayed immediately after the article, and ignored comments are relegated to the bottom.

 Some types of content on Reddit are specifically designed for the comments, rather than as an external link.
 ‘Ask Me Anything’ – AMAs – are opportunities for the community to ask questions to celebrities and notable figures.
-Some of them set the news of the day, while others go horribly, but in theory you have the option of asking anything you like: “would you rather fight a horse-sized duck or 100 duck-sized horses” is a popular one that even Barack Obama has answered.
+Some of them set the news of the day, while others go horribly, but in theory, you have the option of asking anything you like: “would you rather fight a horse-sized duck or 100 duck-sized horses” is a popular one that even Barack Obama has answered.

-Since most of the subreddits are themed on certain topics, such as /r/elderscrolls or /r/IASIP, these subreddits will almost exclusively be threads that discuss opinions, thoughts and ideas, without links to external content.
+Since most of the subreddits are themed on certain topics, such as /r/elderscrolls or /r/IASIP, these subreddits will almost exclusively be threads that discuss opinions, thoughts, and ideas, without links to external content.